Matt Corby: Personal life

-Corby and his sister Grace, grew up in the Christian faith after their parents became Christian when Corby was two years old.
-Corby would sing in church and stated in 2008, “When I was 13, I started touring with a ministry team and we went around schools and churches, promoting Jesus and tackling depression issues and stuff like that.
+Corby and his sister Grace grew up in the Christian faith after their parents became Christian when Corby was two years old.
+Corby would sing in church and stated in 2008, "When I was 13, I started touring with a ministry team and we went around schools and churches, promoting Jesus and tackling depression issues and stuff like that.
 I did that for a couple of years.
-So I've sort of been in church my whole life and it's been fun”.
-Going into Australian Idol, Corby wondered how his faith would fit in with the show, but stated that it made him self-reliant and brought him closer to God through his own personal drive into bible study.
+So I've sort of been in church my whole life and it's been fun".
+Going into Australian Idol, Corby wondered how his faith would fit in with the show, but stated that it made him self-reliant and brought him closer to God through his own personal drive into Bible study.
 Corby headlined Easterfest, a Christian music festival in 2008 and a Hillsong United convention.

 Although growing up as a strong Christian, Corby is no longer religious, but does understand the draw of a church for young families in particular to have a community connection and collective moral of kindness.
-Corby once stated "I'm a stoner and I don't really have much sympathy for religion any more, I basically believe that human beings are pure entities when they're born, and they have the ability to do whatever they want to change the Earth in a positive way.
-And it's just... they get lied to, and in the process of becoming an adult that ends up f***ing up the world."
+Corby once stated: "I'm a stoner and I don't really have much sympathy for religion any more, I basically believe that human beings are pure entities when they're born, and they have the ability to do whatever they want to change the Earth in a positive way.
+And it's just... they get lied to, and in the process of becoming an adult that ends up fucking up the world."